-Environmental Protection Scotland is a newly established organisation, previously part of a UK-wide body.
+Environmental Protection Scotland was a newly established organisation, previously part of a UK-wide body.
 They had already had a logo designed when we were given the job of developing a website for them.
 We took the green and blue colour scheme for the site from the logo.

 The site has a static menu bar which stays in place as the page scrolls.
 For narrower sizes, such as smartphones, this bar becomes a single menu button which when tapped opens a vertical menu, with further sub menus revealed by tapping a plus icon next their menu parent.
 There is a separation of the active area of menu buttons and the sub-menu activators, and the use of click or tap rather than hover, which doesn’t always play well on touch screens.